Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • What will happen with the parking along The Strand?

-We acknowledge the importance of parking in this area for businesses and must find the correct balance between parking needs and efficiency, to support the movement of freight and people.
-The project will remove 32 on-street parking spaces, 31 of which are due to the SVL on The Strand and one space on Sudbury Terrace for the SUP.
+We acknowledge the importance of parking in this area for businesses and their customers.
+We must find a balance between parking needs and efficiency of the transport network.
+The project has removed 29 on-street parking spaces to create space for the special vehicle lane on The Strand.

-The project will retain 10 on-street parking spaces, 7 on The Strand and 3 on Shipwright Lane.
-An additional 14 parking spaces will also be formalised on Shipwright Lane.
+The project will retain 12 on-street parking spaces, 9 on The Strand and 3 on Shipwright Lane.
+An additional 14 parking spaces will also be formalised on Shipwright Lane, with no time restrictions.

-All on-street parking will be time limited and enforced by AT to ensure fair usage of the parking spaces and optimise parking opportunities and turnaround throughout the day for customers and visitors.
+All on-street parking along The Strand will be time limited and enforced by Auckland Transport to ensure fair usage of the parking spaces and optimise parking opportunities throughout the day for customers and visitors.
 There are also many paid parking locations along The Strand which will continue to be available.

 Close